shreyanna/shreyanna/README.md

 ### Recently
 - **Advanced Analytics**: Completed the **[Global Tech Accelerator: Data Analytics Program](https://www.credential.net/a97b4ebe-3b13-4b35-8f98-aa16c4dc64a4)**, where data aggregation and visualization techniques were applied to real-world business problems.
-- **Process Optimization**: Redesigned the company-wide employee directory, improving operational efficiency and collaboration for 17,000 associates, with continued impact demonstrated through training for new hires and interns.
-Streamlined API architecture using MuleSoft Exchange to enhance system integration and cross-team workflows at First Citizens Bank.
+- **Process Optimization**: Redesigned company-wide employee directory framework as a **Business Systems Analyst Intern at First Citizens Bank**, enhancing operational efficiency and collaboration for 17,000 associates.
+Streamlined API architecture using MuleSoft Exchange to improve system integration and cross-team workflows.

 ### Currently
 - **Leadership**: Serving as Vice President of Finance for [Transfers at UNC-CH](https://heellife.unc.edu/organization/transfers-at-unc), driving strategic budgeting and financial planning initiatives.